SmogDr/edar_coursebook/docs/08-functional_p.md

   df <- read_csv(pathname, col_names = TRUE)
   df <- df %>%
     # use stringr::str_extract & a regex to get sensor ID from file name
+    # regex translation: "look for a /, then extract all letters and numbers that follow until _"
     mutate(sensor_ID = str_extract(pathname,
                                   "(?<=//)[:alnum:]+(?=_)")) %>%
-    # clean up the resultant data frame with dplyr::select
+    # return only a few salient variables to the resultant data frame using dplyr::select
     select(UTCDateTime,
            current_temp_f,
            current_humidity,